Invoice discounting cost answers.

 There are two main types of factoring services: non-recourse and recourse.
 Bankers Factoring The Best Non-recourse Factoring Company include credit protection in our factoring services for no additional fees.

-Some factoring companies pass along additional fees and costs for their services.
+Some factoring companies pass along the other fees and costs for their services.
 It is essential to read your proposal and agreement to ensure there are no hidden fees.
 Bankers Factoring provides a transparent service showing you all invoice financing costs.

 Related article: How Much Does Invoice Factoring Cost?